foss2serve/devtools/Accessibility Bugs - Spring 2018.md

-      - **Question** - There are unresolved questions within the bug report that require answers from the community
+      - **Question** - There are unresolved questions within the bug report that require answers from the

+      - **Resolved** - The issue was either closed or the solution is no longer needed. community

 |              |                                            |                |                             |                                                                                                          |            |